dhirajpatel22/valorant-aim-analyzer/README.md

 - Detects the player's crosshair position in each frame.
 - Tracks crosshair movement during gameplay.

+✅ **Head Detection**
+- Training a custom computer vision model to identify enemy head locations.
+- Uses detected head positions to evaluate crosshair placement accuracy (vertical crosshair accuracy)

 ---

 ## Features In Progress

-🚧 **Head Detection**
-- Training a custom computer vision model to identify enemy head locations.
-- Uses detected head positions to evaluate:
-  - Crosshair placement accuracy
-  - Distance between crosshair and target head
-  - Aim adjustment efficiency

 🚧 **Aim Analysis**
 - Measuring how quickly and accurately the player moves their crosshair onto targets.